Edu (footballer, born 1978)

-Eduardo César Daud Gaspar (born 15 May 1978), known as Edu or Edu Gaspar, is a Brazilian former professional footballer and currently the Global Head of Football at club Nottingham Forest.
-As a player, he was an attacking and central midfielder, and played for Corinthians in Brazil, Arsenal in England, and Valencia in Spain across a twelve-year career.
+Eduardo César Daud Gaspar (born 15 May 1978), known as Edu or Edu Gaspar, is a Brazilian former professional footballer who played as an attacking and central midfielder.
+He played for Corinthians in Brazil, Arsenal in England, and Valencia in Spain across a twelve-year career.

-Edu played for the Brazil national team from 2004 to 2005, making fifteen appearances.
+Edu played for the Brazil national team from 2004 to 2005, making sixteen appearances.

 Club career

 Early career

 Edu started his career in Série A with Corinthians.
 While with Corinthians, Edu won the 1998 and 1999 Brasileiro championships, and the 2000 FIFA Club World Championship.

 Arsenal

 After initially planning to join Arsenal in 2000, his transfer was put on hold after it was realised that he was in possession of a fake Portuguese passport.
 Months later, after qualifying for a European Union (EU) passport (aided by Italian lineage on his father's side), he signed for Arsenal on 16 January 2001 for £6 million.
 He had a turbulent time early on as his sister was killed in a car accident.

 His Arsenal debut came in 2001 in a goalless draw tarnished by an injury after 15 minutes against Leicester City.
 He had replaced Freddie Ljungberg at half time only to be replaced by Dennis Bergkamp minutes later.
 It was an unfortunate start and he only managed to play in four more matches for the club during that season, one of which was a 0–3 defeat at home to Middlesbrough in which he contributed an own goal.
 His first goal for the club came against Grimsby in the League Cup on 27 November 2001.
 He went on to make a substitute appearance in the 2002 FA Cup Final as Arsenal emerged victorious.
 He also contributed 14 league appearances, and a goal against Aston Villa, as Arsenal won the 2001–02 Premier League, with Edu becoming the first Brazilian to win the Premier League.

 In 2002–03 Edu made 18 appearances in the Premier League and featured heavily as Arsenal reached the FA Cup final for the third year running.
 Edu scored in Arsenal's fifth round win against Manchester United at Old Trafford, however injury issues in the latter part of the season meant he was left out of the squad for the final.